chaoticgd/wrench/README.md

 6. Build it with cmake:
 	> cmake . && cmake --build . --config Release

-	* Omitting `--config Release` will build the project in Debug configuration, *which also disables optimizations*
+	Omitting `--config Release` will build the project in Debug configuration, *which disables optimizations*.
-	* Note that PDBs will be generated into each project's `XXXX.dir` subfolder as `vcZZZ.pdb` instead of the `bin` directory when building in Release configuration
+	Note that PDBs will be generated into each target's `[...].dir` subfolder as `vc[...].pdb` instead of the `bin` directory when building in Release configuration.

+Recommended: You should have a valid git executable file in your path so that the build can identify its version number and commit hash.